jonnonz1/nz-statute-book/acts/public/2001/public-trust-act-2001.md

 (7) If, after filing the election, the gross value of property situated in New Zealand to be administered is found to exceed $150,000 or such higher amount as is prescribed by regulations, Public Trust must—
   (a) as soon as practicable file a memorandum stating that fact, in the registry of the High Court in which the election was filed; and
   (b) then proceed in the ordinary manner to obtain a grant of administration in New Zealand (for which purpose Public Trust may uplift from the Court any will or exemplification filed with the election).
-(8) An election may be filed under this section in respect of an informal will made in writing in accordance with the provisions of the Wills Amendment Act 1955.
-This section does not however apply to any other informal will within the meaning of that Act.
+(8) An election may be filed under this section relating to a written informal will to which subpart 3 of Part 2 of the Wills Act 2007 or the Wills Amendment Act 1955 applies.
+This section does not apply to any other informal will.

 ### 94 Elections in respect of unadministered balance of estate
 (1) This section applies in a case where—